ItsNickBarry/endless-sky-flamethrower-turret/README.md

 # Endless Sky Flamethrower Turret
-A plugin for [Endless Sky][endless-sky] which adds a turret variant of the flamethrower.
+A plugin for [Endless Sky][endless-sky] which adds the Bunsen Burner, a next-generation flamethrower, including a turret version.

 ![image][image]

-The flamethrower turret is unlocked as a part of the Free Worlds storyline.
+The Bunsen Burner is unlocked as a part of the Free Worlds storyline.

 [endless-sky]: https://github.com/endless-sky/endless-sky
-[image]: images/outfit/flamethrower%20turret@2x.png
+[image]: images/outfit/bunsen%20burner%20turret@2x.png

 ## Installation
 You must create a "plugins" folder in one of two places, depending on your operating system: